Rayveni/blog/articles/project_initiation/project initialisation.md

 -   **Stakeholders:** Decision makers, who determine the above four components.
 It is important to understand their needs and ensure that all of them agree with the goals.
 -   **Resources**.
 Carefully consider budget, people, materials, and other items.

-Finally,  goals, scope,deliverables, success criteria, stakeholders, and resources have been  established ,it's time to create a **project charter**.
+Finally, when  goals, scope,deliverables, success criteria, stakeholders, and resources have been  established ,it's time to create a **project charter**.

 A **project charter** is a document that contains all the details of the project and should be reviwed/discussed with key stakeholders  to move into the planning stage.